Animal Health and Welfare (Scotland) Act 2006

 The Animal Health and Welfare (Scotland) Act 2006 (asp 11) is an Act of the Scottish Parliament.
 It received Royal Assent on 11 July 2006.

-The act consolidated, repealed and replaced many other pieces of legislation, such as the Protection of Animals Act 1934 and the Abandonment of Animals Act 1960.
+The Act consolidated, repealed and replaced many other pieces of legislation, such as the Protection of Animals Act 1934 and the Abandonment of Animals Act 1960.

+Provisions

-The act bans tail docking of dogs.
+The Act bans tail docking of dogs.
 It exempts the docking of lambs' or pigs' tails, ear tagging and the castration of farm animals.
 The issue has caused controversy.
-The act also provided for increased slaughter powers in order to combat disease.
+The Act also provided for increased slaughter powers in order to combat disease.

 It also bans the act of removing the scent glands from skunks.

+Section 55 – Commencement

+The following commencement orders have been made in relation to this Act: